 - 5.1 Hazardous materials include chemicals, gases, flammable liquids, radioactive substances and biological substances.
 Hazardous materials are used for normal operations, research or instruction.
 Should a spill, accident, inadvertent release or dumping of any hazardous materials occur at any University facility, immediate action is required. - 5.2 Users of hazardous materials must follow all Federal, State and County regulations.
-Users must also read and understand the producer/manufacturer's instructions and have written instructions or procedures on the use and disposal of hazardous materials. - Written emergency plans for spills and accidents are required for all users of hazardous materials.
-These plans shall include actions required to insure safety of personnel and immediate notification of building/area occupants, the JABSOM EHSO Kaka'ako Security (692-1911), and other State and Federal Agencies as required. - 5.4 The AVS Program Manager or their designee in consultation with JABSOM EHSO will evaluate the need and if necessary, start actions to evacuate building and the surrounding area. - 5.5 JABSOM EHSO is responsible for determining whether building or area is safe to re-enter and will notify the senior person in charge, Campus Security and the EMT.
+Users must also read and understand the producer/manufacturer's instructions and have written instructions or procedures on the use and disposal of hazardous materials. - 5.3 Written emergency plans for spills and accidents are required for all users of hazardous materials.
+These plans shall include actions required to insure safety of personnel and immediate notification of building/area occupants, the JABSOM EHSO - 5.4 The AVS Program Manager or their designee in consultation with JABSOM EHSO will evaluate the need and if necessary, start actions to evacuate building and the surrounding area. - 5.5 JABSOM EHSO is responsible for determining whether building or area is safe to re-enter and will notify the senior person in charge, Campus Security and the EMT.
 Render first aid as necessary.